Harvey Specter’s style is legendary.

 His suits are regularly just block colours, like navy, blue, or some shade of grey.

-However, he sometimes brings in stripe patterns or checks, like pinstripe or a prince of wales check.
+However, he sometimes brings in stripe patterns or checks, like chalk stripe, or windowpane checks.

 These are equally as formal as block colours, but work to add a bit more visual interest to his conservative attire.